UPC/ravada/docs/docs/INSTALL.rst

 OS
 --

-Ravada works in any Linux distribution but we only support the package for `Ubuntu <https://www.ubuntu.com/download/>`_ server.
+Ravada works in any Linux distribution but we only support the package for `Ubuntu <https://www.ubuntu.com/download/>`_ server and `RedHat Fedora <https://getfedora.org/es/>`_ server.

 Follow this `guide <http://disbauxes.upc.es/code/installing-and-using-ravadavdi-on-debian-jessie/>`_ if you prefer Debian Jessie.